tinythings/sysinspect/docs/global_config.rst

       - transport/protocol failure may stop the current minion instance
       - no execution-independence guarantee is made while the Master is absent

+    For ordinary model commands, the Master now also keeps a durable outbound backlog per target minion.
+This is separate from the Minion's result journal.

+    ``master -> minion`` durability contract for ordinary model commands:

+    - submission is durable before live send
+    - delivery is **at-least-once**
+    - replay occurs after the Master re-establishes the logical session with the Minion and receives fresh ``Traits``
+    - replay identity is per target minion and cycle: ``mcmd|<minion>|<cycle>``
+    - duplicate command delivery is possible during replay, but duplicate local execution is suppressed on the Minion
+    - the Master clears one durable outbound command only after the Minion sends ``ModelAck`` for that cycle

+    ``master -> minion`` operational notes:

+    - backlog accounting is per targeted minion, not per original broadcast command
+    - if only some Minions reconnect, only their share of the outbound backlog can be drained
+    - internal ``cmd://cluster/*`` commands are not yet covered by this same durable replay contract

     Default is ``independent``.

 ``master.reconnect``